|COGENT Version 2.4 Help|

 The buttons along the top of the window allow access to:

 Note that COGENT must be correctly configured for the What's New... and Help... buttons to find the correct data files.
-If the window that pops up after pressing either of these buttons is empty, check that you have copies of all help files and that these files are located in the appropriate directory.
-This directory may be set or checked by selecting the File locations item from the Preferences... window.
+If the window that pops up after pressing either of these buttons is empty, check that you have copies of all help files and that these files are located in the appropriate folder.
+This folder may be set or checked by selecting the File locations item from the Preferences... window.

 The research programme list on the left of the main window contains an alphabetically sorted list of all of your existing research programmes.
 (If you don't have any research programmes then this list will be empty.)
 Individual research programmes in this list may be selected by left-clicking on them.
 Once a research programme is selected, its details (including its history, description and model list) are displayed in the panels on the right of the Research Programme Manager.